ssundarraj/blog/_posts/2015-07-15-debian-packaging.md

 Essentially, a debian file holds data regarding your package and files that your package needs.
 It copies the files that are required onto the target system.
 It may execute some commands before and after installation.

-First off, you will need to create a folder which is going to be packaged.
+First, you will need to create a folder which is going to be packaged.
 We will call this the `PACKAGE` folder.
 It contains all your package files and data.
 Inside this, you should create a folder named `DEBIAN`.
 This folder will contain all the meta data pertaining to your package and all the install scripts.

 You directory strcture should look something like this.